 You should be flossing with a gentle pressure that slides into the pocket between each one of your teeth.
 Sliding the floss in a back and forth motion so you pull the bacteria and particles out of the pocket.
 Another mistake people make if they are starting to develop some gingivitis (infected swollen, red area of gums).
 Due to the sensitivity or bleeding when that specific gum area is flossed.
 Many people elect to skip it, causing more bacteria to infect the surrounding gums.

 If you have questions about your flossing technique or you would like to know more.
-Call us today at (469) 649-0699, our office is here to assist in all your oral health care needs.
+Call McDonald DDS today at (469) 649-0699 to schedule a dental exam and cleaning, our office is here to assist in all your oral health care needs.